Room 2: Múinteoir Dawn

 Over the coming days, you can support children to:

-- Practice all sounds in their phonics copy.
+- Practise all sounds in their phonics copy.

 - Play Word Hide and Seek, ‘Can you find the word….?’ by writing some High Frequency words on paper and asking children to find them.